lukmanr/CLVPipelines/README.md

 ```
 After port forwarding has been established, use Cloud Shell web preview to open KFP UI on port 8080.
 Note that it may take a couple of minutes before the UI is fully functional.

+You are now ready to run the tutorial's pipelines using KFP UI.

 ## Running the pipelines using Kubeflow Pipelines UI